top of page

 lots of local participation and sponsorship.
 Crowd size 20,000+.

-with their contest.
+with event.
 Teams increased to 37, and crowd size to 6,000.

-2000Began wintering in Mazatlan and organized
+2000Began wintering in Mazatlan and organized Mazatlan's

-to watch the Masters, 70+ local teams alongside 10+ sponsors.
+70+ local amateur teams, alongside 10+ sponsors.

 - Ended involvement with Portland, OR to expand